 No back in the class dominated his team’s backfield production the way Phillip Lindsay did last year.
 Nevertheless, a few RBs were able to command a solid share of the backfield duties, and a few RBs sport surprisingly high BDRs considering their raw production.

 Laird is one back on this list who doesn’t actually need the BDR adjustment.
-The redshirt senior out of Cal accumulated just shy of 100 receptions in his final two season.
+The redshirt senior out of Cal accumulated just shy of 100 receptions in his final two seasons.
 Laird does not have age on his side, as he’ll turn 24 before playing his first NFL snap.
 But he displayed excellent agility at his pro day, turning in a 6.84 three-cone.
 And he lands on a depth chart with little star power and a new coaching staff.
 With over 85% of his college team’s RB production, he looks like the sort of back who could steal work away from those currently ahead of him in Miami.

 Early in the offseason, Williams found himself near the top of a lot of draftniks’ boards.
 He turned in what may have ended up being a disastrous combine performance, with a fifth percentile three-cone time.
 His speed was slightly above average, but slower than you’d hope for a 206-pound back.
 But between the combine and the draft Williams could still hope for the outlook of his closest pre-draft Box Score Scout comp, Dalvin Cook.3 After falling to pick 182, Elijah McGuire and Jeremy Langford become his two closest comps.